caumente/AUDIT/docs/tutorials/BraTS_2024.md

 Analyzing model performance as a function of different characteristics allows us to understand whether our model has any bias.
 For example, we can answer questions such as: does my model perform better when predicting tumors that are far from the brain's center of mass, or does our model predict better for tumors belonging to a specific pathology?
-For more details about how this analysis mode works, consult the [documentation](./../analysis_modes/single_model.md).
+For more details about how this analysis mode works, check out the [documentation](./../analysis_modes/single_model.md).

 Ideally, what we would expect to see is a plot where we don't visualize any specific trend, indicating that there is no bias.
 That is precisely what we observe in the following figure: